fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.StreamAnalytics/v1.0.12/Get-AzureRmStreamAnalyticsJob.md

 PS C:\>Get-AzureRmStreamAnalyticsJob
 ```

-This command returns information about all the Stream Analytics jobs in the azure_2 subscription.
+This command returns information about all the Stream Analytics jobs in the Azure subscription.

 ### EXAMPLE 2: Get information about all jobs in a resource group
 ```